crescentrose/halcyon2/content/posts/error-handling-in-rust/index.md

 This is not the same as `CustomError` .
 Your first instinct may be to change the return type so that it returns a `std::error::Error`, after all, that is the trait that is implemented both by our custom error types and the standard library ones.

 However, it turns out it's not so simple: since those are ultimately different types and the compiler won't know how much memory to allocate for each one, Rust refuses to build that program.
-This has

 To alleviate that, you can [use the Box type](https://doc.rust-lang.org/std/boxed/index.html).
 Using a Box, we allocate the memory required for our errors dynamically on the heap.
 Our code then looks something like this: